Zolochiv, Lviv Oblast: Medieval settlement, Tatar invasion

-Polish town (1442)
+Polish period

-In 1442, the city was founded as "Złoczów", by John of Sienna, a Polish nobleman of the Dębno family although the first written mention of Zolochiv was in 1423.
+In 1442, the city was founded as "Złoczów", by John of Sienno, a Polish nobleman of the Dębno family, although the first written mention of Zolochiv was in 1423.

 By 1523, it was already a city of Magdeburg rights.

 Zolochiv was incorporated as a town on 15 September 1523 by the Polish king Sigismund I the Old.
 Located in the Ruthenian Voivodship of the Polish–Lithuanian Commonwealth, it belonged to several noble families.

 Austrian period (1772–1918)

-From the first partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province, or "Crown land", in 1900.
+From the first partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (in the Austrian part of the empire after the compromise of 1867).
+It was the center of one of the 78 Bezirkshauptmannschaften in the Austrian Galicia province in 1900.

 Interbellum: Polish Złoczów

-From 15 March 1923 until the Invasion of Poland in 1939, when the town was occupied by the Soviet Union, Zolochiv, still named Złoczów, belonged to the Tarnopol Voivodship of the second Republic of Poland.
+From 15 March 1923 until the Invasion of Poland in 1939, when the town was occupied by the Soviet Union, Zolochiv, still named Złoczów, belonged to the Tarnopol Voivodship of the Second Republic of Poland.